 DAY 4: Today, we cycle to Ferrara, the bicycling capital of Italy.
 Bikes are everywhere.
 The town is also a UNESCO World Heritage Site.
 It still has 500-year-old walls surrounding it, which have been transformed into a beautiful linear park.
 You can’t miss the 14th century moated medieval castle in the center of town.
 Then we’ll shuttle to Adria, which was connected to the Adriatic Sea and an ancient Greek port.
 A local museum highlights the town’s Etruscan, Roman and Venetian heritage.
 24 miles. (+368'/-363')

 DAY 5: We start our day by motoring down the Po River a short distance to the town of Porto Viro.
 Then we hop on our bicycles to explore the Po Delta, yet another UNESCO World Heritage Site.
 The Po Delta is a protected area and one of the most biodiverse in Europe.
 Keep your eyes peeled for some of the 300 species of birds here, such as ibis, grebes, herons, and pink flamingoes.

-DAY 7: A local guide will help us discover Venice this morning on a walking tour.
+DAY 7: Today is the day to explore the Island of Venice at your own pace.
 It was once the capital of the ancient Serenissima Republic of Venice and ruled over much of the Mediterranean.
 Today it’s one of the most romantic cities in the world, and an easy one to get lost in.
 You can spend the afternoon exploring this unique place on your own before returning to the barge for our last dinner together.
 0 miles.